Rubus niveus: Description

-Rubus niveus is a shrub growing to 1–2.5 m tall, the stems whitish, tomentose (dense covering of short, matted hairs) at first, becoming glabrous green to purple later.
-The leaves are pinnate with 5–11 leaflets (mostly 7 or 9), the leaflets 2.5–8 cm long and 1–4 cm wide, with dark green above and densely pale grey to white tomentose beneath.
-The flowers are about 1 cm diameter, with five dark pink to red petals.
-The fruit is 8–12 mm in diameter, densely grey tomentose, dark red at first, ripening black.
+Rubus niveus is a shrub growing to 1-2.5 m tall, the stems whitish, tomentose (densely covered with short, matted hairs) at first, later becoming glabrous green to purple.
+The leaves are pinnate with 5–11 leaflets (mostly 7 or 9) that are 2.5-8 cm long and 1-4 cm wide.
+The leaflets are dark green above and densely pale grey to white tomentose beneath.

+The flowers are about 1 cm in diameter, with five dark pink to red petals.
+The fruit is 8-12 cm in diameter, densely grey tomentose, and dark red at first, ripening black.

 Taxonomy

-It is commonly known as Mysore raspberry, Ceylon raspberry, and hill raspberry.
-It is called and काला हिसालू in native and local languages.

-It was first published by Carl Peter Thunberg in De Rubo: 9 in 1813.
+The species was first published in 1813 by Carl Peter Thunberg in De Rubo: 9.